garden-io/garden/docs/reference/module-types/jib-container.md

           # information.
           defaultGroup:

-    # Configures the local application which will send and receive network requests instead of the target resource.
+    # [EXPERIMENTAL] Configures the local application which will send and receive network requests instead of the
+    # target resource.
     #
     # The target service will be replaced by a proxy container which runs an SSH server to proxy requests.
     # Reverse port-forwarding will be automatically configured to route traffic to the local service and back.